Combine specialist knowledge in engineering with advanced business skills to impact the future of vehicle engineering in the automotive sector.

 Learn from experts in the field

 We’ve been researching within the automotive sector for over 40 years so you'll be learning from academics contributing to the latest research in automotive engineering.
 They are dedicated to transferring this knowledge to your learning experience so you get the benefit of their expertise.
 As well as academic support, you’ll benefit from our links with industry.
-Your consultancy project will be sponsored by a company with a real problem they want you to solve.
-And you’ll also have the benefit of an industrial mentor throughout the project.
+Your consultancy project will be sponsored by a company with a real problem they want you to solve and an industrial mentor to help you.